gariev/xref/README.md

 * <a name="xr065"></a> **Can't check members of class (%s) because its definition is missing** (severity: warning, code: xr065)

     Caused by reference to any member (property, method or constant) of a class which definition is missing.
+    If a single file being checked with enabled option **xref.project-check**, all referenced user-defined classes that are defined elsewhere will trigger this warnings; in this case turning the option off may be advisable.

 ```php
     echo A::MY_CONST;   // warning